tip-org/tools-paper/paper.md

 # Transforming and translating TIP {#transforming}

+TIP is structured as a large number of independent transformations.
+This is true even of our file format conversions.
+When TIP and the target prover have different feature sets, our approach is to keep the problem in TIP as long as possible, running many small transformations to reduce the problem to some fragment of TIP which we can translate directly.
+For example, many formats do not support pattern matching, so we must translate it to if-then-else, or if the format does not support that either, we can transform each function definition into a series of axioms.
+This happens as a TIP-to-TIP transformation.

+This approach makes TIP quite modular.
+It is quite easy to add a new converter as most of the hard work is taken care of by existing transformations.
+What's more, many of those transformations are useful in their own right.
+In this section we illustrate some of the available transformations by showing what stages a TIP problem goes through as it is being translated to SMT-LIB.

-Although TIP is a variant of SMT-LIB, it looks quite different from "vanilla" SMT-LIB.
-In particular, most SMT solvers do not support polymorphism or higher-order functions and we must remove these features when translating TIP to SMT-LIB.
+Although TIP is a variant of SMT-LIB, the two are quite different.
+SMT solvers often do not support polymorphism, higher-order functions or pattern-matching so our converter must remove those features.

-Our tools automatically remove unsupported features when converting TIP to another format.
 Here is what our tool produces when asked to translate the `map` example to vanilla SMT-LIB.
-It has monomorphised the problem, used defunctionalisation to eliminate the `lambda` and is using `is-cons`/`head`/`tail` instead of `match` to do pattern matching.
+It has monomorphised the problem, used defunctionalisation to eliminate the `lambda` and is using `is-cons`/`head`/`tail` instead of pattern matching.

 ```
 (declare-sort sk_a 0)